praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 In my tests, the AOT didn't perform any better than the normal JIT so I didn't include it.

-**mono 6.4.0.198** can be run in a variety of ways.
+**Mono 6.4.0.198** can be run in a variety of ways.
 The default JIT is, well..., not fast so I didn't include it here.
-But you can run mono with the `--llvm` command line and get a much faster JIT.
+But you can run Mono with the `--llvm` command line and get a much faster JIT.
 Mono also supports AOT with LLVM
 (precompile with `--llvm --aot`) so that's also included in my analysis.

-**Xamarin.iOS 13.2.0.42** is the mono LLVM AOT running on ARM64 chips.
+**Xamarin.iOS 13.2.0.42** is the Mono LLVM AOT running on ARM64 chips.
 I make my living writing apps so this is the most important test for me.

 ### The Machines

-The .NET Core and mono tests are run on my
+The .NET Core and Mono tests are run on my
 **3.0 GHz Xeon iMac Pro** from 2017 running macOS 10.14.6.
 It's a beast.